Best Rooftop Bars in London

 467- 469 Brixton Road, Brixton, London SW9 8HH

 There’s only one place to be when the sun comes out in Brixton and that’s up on the terrace at The Prince of Wales.
-It’s so much more than a rooftop bar though; the musical programme is always knockout, with the likes of Norman Jay, Gilles Peterson, Horse Meat Disco and Brixton Boogaloo throwing parties across the summer.
+It’s so much more than a rooftop bar though; the musical programme is always knockout – the likes of Norman Jay, Gilles Peterson, Horse Meat Disco and Brixton Boogaloo have all passed through before.

 RADIO ROOFTOP BAR